machadi/PDL_1920_groupe-7/README.md

 # Wikipedia matrix

-wikipedia matrix is a table extractor via two way : HTML and WIKITEXT.
+wikipedia matrix is a table extractor via two ways : HTML and WIKITEXT.
 Its goal is to extract as many relevant tables from wikipedia links. the output format is csv.